yearico

 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company's various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.

-B Pursuant to closure of business operations by Zydus Noveltech Inc., a wholly owned subsidiary of the Company in the USA, the Company has recognised a loss of ' 86 Million during the year in addition to provision for impairment recognised upto previous year of ' 3,193 Million in the value of investment in the common stock of Zydus Noveltech Inc. The same has been disclosed as an exceptional item for current year.
+Pursuant to closure of business operations by Zydus Noveltech Inc., a wholly owned subsidiary of the Company in the USA, the Company had recognised a loss of ' 86 Million during the previous year.

 b The Company has not received any funds from any persons or entities, including foreign entities [Funding Party] with the understanding [whether recorded in writing or otherwise], that the Company shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party [Ultimate Beneficiaries] or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.